 The original Healing Maze exhibition and in-house publication proved very popular in helping individuals and professionals negotiate the myriad of approaches to therapy and healing for survivors.
 The Healing Maze will be updated and made available in an online format.
 This will involve substantial research and we are fundraising and recruiting volunteer Survivor-Reviewers to help.
 Visit The Healing Maze page for more details.

-We have created a Survivor-Led Research and Policy Group who meet to both shape our in-house research agenda and to start influencing the world of research, social policy and professional training with survivor-led priorities, questions and perspectives.
+We have created a Survivor-Led Research and Policy Group – the BRAVE group -which stands for “Blueprint Research and Action that Voices the Experience of Survivors”.
+We meet to both shape our in-house research agenda and to start influencing the world of research, social policy and professional training with survivor-led priorities, questions and perspectives.
 Our co-founder and Head of Research, Concetta, is also working with the School of Social and Community Medicine at the University of Bristol to evaluate the role of peer-led support groups.
-We will be developing a “Guide to Involving Survivors in Research” for universities, services and third sector organisations.
-If you are interested in being involved, please contact us for more details.
+Our first project is the Blueprint for Change, see below for details.
+If you are interested in being involved, please contact us for more information.

 The Blueprint for Change Project

-In partnership with King’s College London, the Blueprint project is a uniquely survivor-generated and led piece of research.
-It aims to gather views of survivors regarding their experiences of help seeking: what has helped/worked / hindered/harmed them in their journeys out of abuse and towards wellbeing.
+In partnership with King’s College London, and with funding from the Wellcome Institutional Strategic Support Fund, the Blueprint project is a uniquely survivor-generated and led piece of research.
+It gathers views of survivors regarding their experiences of help seeking: what has helped/worked / hindered/harmed them in their journeys out of abuse and towards wellbeing.
 It also seeks survivors’ views on what is needed and priorities for change in society’s awareness of and response to adult survivors.
-An online questionnaire, focus groups and other creative research methods will be used, including a World Cafe style event in July 2017.
-Pending evaluation, further phases of the Blueprint project will seek to roll out a model of survivor-research that will continue to gather and analyse data, in order to inform practice guidelines, professional training and practice standards from a unique survivor-perspective.
+We used an online questionnaire, focus groups and other creative research methods in the initial stage of the research, to create “From Pain into Power”, our Charter for Organisations Engaging Abuse Survivors in Projects, Research & Service Development.
+This is now being piloted and we are keen to hear from any organisations interested in being involved in the pilot.
+Further phases of the Blueprint project will continue to gather and analyse data through our unique model of survivor-research, in order to inform practice guidelines, professional training and practice standards from a unique survivor-perspective.
 Please contact us for more details.